glowkeeper/Enervator/README.md

 A cryptocurrency stablecoin, with the currency code EOR, whose value is linked to energy consumption, much like sovereign currencies were once linked to gold. **The primary goal of EOR is to incentivise energy efficiency**.
 Below describes the process.

+_Enervator was first described in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
+The introduction to EOR, below, borrows excerpts from that work._

+_A note on the name: Enervator is a reference to the token's relation to energy, and the word itself is a noun meaning 'something that enervates', where 'enervates' is a verb, meaning to weaken; in this context, the aim of the token is to weaken energy consumption._

 ## tl;dr:

 Total Supply = World Population (re-evaluated annually)